tabarra/txAdmin/docs/troubleshooting.md

 ### [FXAdmin:Config Exporter] Unable to load configuration file 'data/server.json'
 You haven't created the `server.json` file inside your `data` folder.
 Note1: If on Linux, make sure there is no permission issue (eg file owned by the root account).
-Note2: This also apply for any other server configuration file.
+Note2: This also applies for any other server configuration file.
 Using `server.json` as an example since it's the default one.

 ## Problems running FXServer